World Rally Fever: Gameplay

 Before racing, there are eight characters to choose from, each with unique characteristics that affect the handling of their vehicle (those eight are composed of four pairs, whose cars handle the same).
 Once you have selected a cup and characters, you must qualify in the four races and accumulate the most points to win.
 If you place anything below third in a race, you will fail and the only way to continue will be to use one of your credits (one credit for Rookie, two credits for Amateur, and three credits for Pro-Am and Pro).
 Your game ends once you run out of credits.
 Otherwise, you will travel to the next course when you qualify.

 Player will encounter power-up while racing which will benefit them, although some track does not feature them at all.
 These are acquirable by driving under special icons placed above the track.
 There are a totals of five power-up to use, ranging from throwing a bomb to dropping a box with a dung sign.
 Sometime the opponent will drop a box during racing, as well as a special reverse sign in which if collide with it resulted in your controls being reverse for a short while.
 The special reverse sign power-up is only exclusive to opponents.

 Development and release

+World Rally Fever was developed by the Belgian studio Split, marking their debut project.
+According to the team, the concept originated around three and a half years before release, inspired by the introductory sequence of the Super Nintendo title Area 88, which featured a ground-scrolling effect that conveyed a strong sense of speed.
+Split sought to recreate a similar impression on PC, where they felt arcade-style sprite-based racing games were largely absent.

+The small team initially worked remotely from home, coordinating through modem connections.
+Although they expected development to take only a year, the process was prolonged considerably as they learned to program for PC and recruited a graphic designer.
+During development, the rise of fully textured 3D arcade racers such as Ridge Racer pushed Split to revise the graphics and handling systems to remain competitive.

+The game was coded entirely in assembly language to maximize performance on the hardware of the time.
+Split emphasized compatibility with a wide range of PC configurations, achieving frame rates between 23 and 35 FPS on a 486 DX2/66 with a VLB video card under MS-DOS.
+While the game could run under Windows 95, it was not specifically optimized for the operating system.

+Multiplayer support was limited to a two-player split-screen mode, as the developers felt that online play would have compromised performance on contemporary PCs.

+Split signed with British publisher Team17, with whom they finalized the game in Wakefield, England.
+Although the developers anticipated finishing quickly, the publisher’s high demands extended the schedule.
+World Rally Fever was eventually released in 1996.